johnwbyrd/atto-pi/README.md

 Author: John Byrd <johnwbyrd at gmail dot com>

 This is a tiny C program for computing pi in small embedded environments.
+It was written for the LLVM-MOS C/C++ compiler, but it should work on other reasonably standards compliant compilers as well.

 When compiled using [LLVM-MOS](https://wwww.llvm-mos.org) for the unexpanded Commodore 64 computer, it can generate up to 50k successive digits of pi.
 Total code size is around 8KB, and the remainder of the C64's memory is used for bignums.